pypa/packaging.python.org/source/tutorials/installing-packages.rst

 Installing Prereleases
 ======================

-Find pre-release and development versions, in addition to stable versions.
-By default, pip only finds stable versions.
+Find pre-release and development versions, in addition to stable versions (by default, pip only finds stable versions):

 .. tab:: Unix/macOS